Devetzig/excel-automation-system/README.md

 # Excel Automation System

 ## Project Overview
-This project is an **automated Excel system** designed to streamline **order management, product cataloging, and operational workflows**.
+This project is an automated Excel system designed to streamline order management, product cataloging, and operational workflows.
 The system reduces manual effort, minimizes errors, and improves data visibility for small to medium-scale businesses.

-It showcases my skills in **Excel formulas, VBA macros, workflow optimization**, and **data-driven process automation**.
+It showcases my skills in **Excel formulas, VBA macros, workflow optimization, and data-driven process automation**.

----

 ## Key Features
 - **Order Management:** Track thousands of products, customer details, quantities, and order status.